Over 100,000 pilgrims come to Lalibela to celebrate both the Orthodox Ethiopian Christmas and King Lalibela. Wow – we we are here..

 The ceiling, pillars, and inside of the arches were amazing.

 To enter each church, we had to patiently wait in very long, packed lines.

-Zerdu actually was able to get us a place under the tent cover for an incredible experience.
+Zerdu actually was able to get us into a place under the tent cover for an incredible experience.
 The priests and deacons of the church were gathering for a celebration.
-We arrived early to get a place and watched as they greeted each other.
+We arrived early to get a place to sit and watch the priests greeting each other.
 They brought out special drums and sistrum.
-There were very few other visitors.
+There were very few other tourists there with us.
 The ceremony was being broadcast throughout the area and on TV.

 This is the High Priest of Lalibela.